 Xano will notify you throughout your workspace when you have a test data source active.

 By default all API requests use the live data source, however, you can change that with the following HTTP header below.
-Use the HTTP Header function to define:
+Use this header in your API requests to define the data source:

 For Enterprise users that have multiple data sources available, you would change the word test with the correct name for your data source you want to use with your API request.